5 Foods to Boost DHT Levels & 5-a Reductase Naturally

 1. Eat The Right Kinds of Fats

-Dietary fat is one of the most important factors in healthy testosterone production, and not that surprisingly, also in dihydrotestosterone production.
+Dietary fat is one of the most important factors in healthy testosterone production, and not that surprising, also in dihydrotestosterone production.

-This is because the increased intake of dietary fat boosts testosterone levels, and about 5-15% of that testosterone eventually converts into DHT by the actions of the 5-alpha reductase enzyme.
+This is because the increased intake of dietary fat boosts testosterone levels, and about 5-15% of that testosterone eventually converts into DHT by the actions of the 5 alpha-reductase enzymes.

 Eating more dietary fat will also increase the levels of the 5-a enzyme needed for that conversion, so don’t forget to eat your damn fats.

 I generally recommend about 25-35% of daily calories from fat in order to raise T and DHT levels.
-However, what’s more important than the amount of the fats, is the type of them…
+However, what’s more, important than the number of fats, is the type of them.

-Boosting DHT levels with dietary fat is very similar to that of testosterone.
+Boosting DHT levels with dietary fat is very similar to that of using dietary fat for testosterone optimization.
 Just eat a lot of saturated and monounsaturated fatty-acids, while keeping your PUFA intake low.
 Also, if your goal is to maximize DHT production, then there’s some evidence that lowering the intake of medium-chain fatty-acids (coconut and palm oil) can be beneficial (but it’s not mandatory).

 2. Eat More Carbs and Less Protein

-This flies directly into the face of many fitness enthuasists and protein bros…
+This flies directly into the face of many fitness enthusiasts and protein bros.

 There’s a lot of evidence showing that diets higher in carbohydrates and lower in protein are great for testosterone production (study, study, study)…

 …And one study in particular which showed that a low-protein high-carb diet was superior in boosting DHT levels when compared to a high-protein low-carb diet, due to the fact that higher carbohydrate intake was associated with increased production of the 5 alpha-reductase enzyme.